 What parents need to know "Before Bus Arrives and After Drop-Off" and "Student Transportation Guide" can be located on the STSCO homepage at www.stsco.ca.

-For students that are ineligible for transportation, parents/guardians are responsible for bringing students to and from school, and dropping them off at bus stops prior to pick-up and drop-off (if required).
+For students that are ineligible for transportation, parents/guardians are responsible for bringing students to and from school.

 For more information on new Kindergarten students, please visit the Bus Information section section of the STSCO website.